Events from Jan 66 to Aug 66

 The jetty at St. Mary’s Church, Battersea Church Road was determined to be an excellent place as it allowed access to the river as well as having warehouse buildings at hand.
 The structures were in a state of ruin and also fire-damaged, making them a perfect backdrop.

 On 23rd March, four props were loaded onto a van and driven from Shepperton down to Battersea.
-AARUII 4had just completed shots with Dortmun, AARUII 5 had just been crashed through a wall, and AARUII 9 and AARUII 10 had both been sidelined since the mine workings.
+AARUII 4 had just completed shots with Dortmun, AARUII 5 had just been used in the final filler shots and AARUII 9 and AARUII 10 had both been sidelined since the mine workings.
 Human stars Peter Cushing, Bernard Cribbins, plus two Robomen, joined them on the windswept banks of the Thames.

-Rails were set up at low tide.
+Rails for the Dalek to move one were set up at low tide.
 At high tide AARUII 4 was pulled out of the river to confront the lead actors, and this moment would become the first sight of a Dalek in the finished movie.

 At the nearby derelict docks warehouses, two men heaved the casing of AARUII 5 up a fire escape and positioned it in a doorway in the distance.
 AARUII 9, which had served throughout the film was positioned in the foreground with AARUII 10, still bearing its curious lampshade attachment.